nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   - **Use case resumes from Step 2.**

 - **2b.** The optional date is provided but is either in an invalid format or outside the valid range:
-  - **2b1.** AddressBook displays an error message: "Error: Invalid date format or out of range.
-Please use `yyyy-mm-dd` format and ensure the date is valid."
+  - **2b1.** AddressBook displays an error message: `Invalid date format or out of range.
+Please use "yyyy-mm-dd" format and ensure the date is valid.`
   - **2b2.** The Salesperson corrects or removes the date and reissues the command.
   - **Use case resumes from Step 2.**

 - **2c.** The interaction details are missing or empty:
-  - **2c1.** AddressBook displays an error message: "Error: Interaction details are required.
-Please provide a description of the interaction."
+  - **2c1.** AddressBook displays an error message: `Interaction details are required.
+Please provide a description of the interaction.`
   - **2c2.** The Salesperson adds the interaction details and reissues the `log` command.
   - **Use case resumes from Step 2.**